 Transcription of Latin entry in the Doomsday Book.

 “Eustace holds one hide of William.
 A villein (tenant farmer) of Falmer held it.
 It vouches for one hide (an amount of land to support a household).
 It is worth 6 shillings.
 Walter holds Bevendene of William.
 Azor held it of the King.
 Then, and now, it vouched for 4 hides.
 There is one rod over and above which does not pay Geld (land tax) because it is outside the rape.
 There is land for 3 ploughs.
 In demesne (land attached to a manor and retained by the owner for their own use) are 2 ploughs, and 2 villeins and 3 borders with one plough.
 In Lewes 2 haws (a piece of enclosed land) of 18 pence.
 In the time of King Edward it was worth 100 shillings, and afterwards £4.
 Now £6.
 Villeins of Chemele held this land.”

 Between the Domesday entry and the present time there is further documented evidence of the farm and its owners or tenants.
 There is a reference to Bevynden Farm in the will of John Levitt, dated 22 October 1533 and a record in 1639 which showed Thomas Covert of Slaugham owned the farm.

-A hundred years later, the farm was owned by Elizabeth Geere of South Heighton, guardian for Charles Geere her son.
-At this time Bevingdeane Farm was leased to John Wade of Alfriston.
-The rent was £130 per annum for a term of 13 years to commence Michaelmas 1735.
+The executors became guardians to Elizabeth Geere the only daughter of Charles Geere during her minority.
+The rent for Bevendean Farm was £130 per annum for a term of 13 years to commence at Michaelmas 1735.